 Color – Color is one element that is especially important in attracting attention because there is psychology behind the feelings that color can evoke.
 There are three main characteristics to color: hue (the color family), value (how light or dark the color is), and saturation (the purity of the color).

 Typography – Typography is the art of arranging type.
 This one is critically important as it can greatly affect the design’s messaging.
-Different fonts, combined with varied sizing, colors, and spacing, can add power to the concept the designer is trying to communicate.
+Different weights (bold, regular, or light), combined with varied sizing, colors, and spacing, can add power to the concept the designer is trying to communicate.

 Texture – Texture in design refers to how things look like they’d feel if they were to be touched.
 For example, texture can be rough, smooth, glossy, soft, hard, etc. Texture is another element used to draw attention.
 It can be added to other elements like shapes, colors, images, and type.

 Size – Size is simply how small or large something is.
 In design, size is used as an indication of importance and it can also create visual interest in a design by using contrasting sizes.

 Space – Space refers to the areas of the design that are left blank.
 These areas include any distance or areas between, around, below, or above other design elements.
 Designers intentionally place spaces in the design to add emphasis to areas of the design.

 The principles of design suggest how the designer should best arrange the various components of a page layout to ensure the elements of the overall design are connected to one another.
 The principles of design include the following: